 Opinions in solemn occasion cases are not binding and are merely "advisory."
 But the court's opinion could have repercussions for any future decisions of the legislature regarding full implementation of the law for the 2018 cycle.
 And it would foreshadow how the court would apply the law in the event of a challenge during or after the 2018 election.

 The RCV law approved by voters in November 2016 applies to races for governor, the Maine legislature, and Congress.
 Some of the arguments against the law apply only to the state races.

-Oral argument in the RCV case will be open to the public beginning at 8:30 a.m. on April 13th in Courtroom 7 (the historic ceremonial courtroom) of the Capital Judicial Center, 1 Court Street, Augusta.
-[Note that location of oral argument on April 13 has changed since the issuance of the original procedural order.
-It will be held at the Capital Judicial Center in Augusta.]
+Oral argument in the RCV case was open to the public beginning at 8:30 a.m. on April 13th in Courtroom 7 (the historic ceremonial courtroom) of the Capital Judicial Center, 1 Court Street, Augusta.
+An audio recording of the oral argument is now available here.

 Now the work of implementing the new law begins in earnest.